lmao420blazeit/MMA-UFC-Dataset/README.md

 ![alt text](checking.jpg "Title")

+The technique follows:
+- Lift the front leg vertically
+- Rotate the hip outwards at a 45 angle, allowing the force of the strike to be transferred to your hips rather than leg and thus keeping balance)
+- Flex the foot around the shin area contracting the muscles around the shin area, providing extra protection to the bone

 # Mann-Kendall test

 M-K test will be used to evaluate if there is a trend in a time series.